microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/teams-private-channels-management.md

 ## Create a private channel on behalf of a team owner

-As an admin, you can use the Microsoft Graph API to create a private channel on behalf of a team owner.
+You can use the Microsoft Graph API to create a private channel on behalf of a team owner.
 For example, you may want to do this if your organization wants to centralize creation of private channels.

+Use the following Microsoft Graph API to create a private channel on behalf of a team owner:

 ```HTTP